WSU-kduncan/cs2900-Natrix1998/Project2/README.md

   focal stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null`<br><br>
   **IMPORTANT** If using linux mint, make sure you select focal instead of `$(lsb_release -cs)` as Docker's site suggests.<br><br>
 6. Run `$ sudo apt-get update` and then `$ sudo apt-get install docker-ce docker-ce-cli containerd.io` to install the latest versions of Docker Engine and containerd.
-7. Verify the installation by running `$ sudo docker run hello-world` 7a.
+7. Verify the installation by running `$ sudo docker run hello-world`<br>
+7a.
 This will pull the image down and run it, testing both at once.
 ## Podman
 1. `$ sudo apt-get update`
 2. `$ sudo apt-get install podman`
+3. Test by using `$ podman run -dt -p 8080:80/tcp docker.io/library/httpd` to run an httpd server.
+(Connecting is optional because of potentially annoying port-forwarding and additional linux configurations.
+If it didn't throw errors during install and run it should be fine.)
-3. Much better than Linux Mint already.
+4. Much better than using docker with mint.
 # Pulling a Container Image
 ## Docker
 `$ sudo docker pull IMAGE:VERSION` will pull the requested image.
 If no version is specified, the latest version will be pulled.<br>